LiweiHou/LiweiHou.github.io/_pages/about.md

 A secure digital environment where companies can share and use sensitive data with absolute confidence.
 We ensure provenance, integrity, and control, turning data collaboration into your greatest competitive advantage.

 - **<span style="color:#548656">Encrypted.
 Traceable.
 Governed.
 Collaborate with 100% confidence!</span>**
+- our platform guarantees **99.99% uptime**, delivers **sub-5ms encryption latency** with 10G+ throughput, supports **10,000+ concurrent connections**, and provides instant, cryptographically-verified audit trails for all data operations.

 </div>
 </div>